What is a High Demand/High Control Group or Cult?

 Psychologically and Physically Leaving a High Demand or High Control Group

 When members become disillusioned and begin to recognize the harm the group and leader have on their individual lives, the psychological and physical process of leaving begins, sometimes initially without conscious awareness.
 Step by step, former members connect with the world outside the cult through activities and relationships.
-The psychological process of leaving involves deep personal courage, motivation, disconfirming inaccurate, self-limiting, internalized beliefs about self, others, and a world view formed from the ideology of the high demand group and relationships.
-Some of these internalized and inaccurate beliefs are formed from family of origin experience and reinforced in high demand groups.
-These deeply-held inaccurate internalized beliefs are felt on a cognitive, emotional, bodily level.
+The psychological process of leaving involves deep personal courage, motivation, and disconfirmation of inaccurate, self-limiting, internalized beliefs formed from the ideology of the high demand group leader and experiences within the cult or relationship.
+These deeply-held inaccurate internalized beliefs are felt on a cognitive, emotional, somatic level.
 They are often accompanied by deep feelings of fear and guilt should one question the dictates of the leader, pursue one's individual goals, and create a life of one's own making.
 Gaining insight, having "corrective emotional experiences" with better outcomes than in the past, and disconfiming these self-limiting beliefs and patterns allows a person to live a fulfilling life.
-In post cult or high demand group life, some may become activitists in the field and others ay quietly rebuild their lives.
-Each person's step by step individual process of recovery and development should be respected.
+In post cult or high demand group life, some may become activists in the field and others may quietly rebuild their lives.
+Recovery is a step by step, individual process.

 Continuum of Influence and Harm

 All groups (and relationships) exist on a continuum of influence and control with varying degrees of harmful or beneficial characteristics.
 High demand/High Control groups or cults share structure and dynamics that can form in any group or relationship, including in families.
-As the late psychiatrist Arthur Deikman noted in his book, "Them and Us: Cult Thinking and the Terrorist Threat" (1990, 1994, 2003), the question to pose is not, "Is this or that group a cult," but "How much cult thinking is taking place?"
-Cults give us the opportunity to compare and contrast healthy and dysfunctional group functioning such as:
+The late psychiatrist Arthur Deikman noted in his book, "Them and Us: Cult Thinking and the Terrorist Threat" (1990, 1994, 2003) that the question to pose is not, "Is this or that group a cult," but "How much cult thinking is taking place?"
+Deikman identifies these characteristics of cult thinking:

 Totalistic, Extreme, Separatist Groups